 Sounds like exactly what I need, right?

-This might be a bit of a designer-sin to admit (but I doubt it): I don’t really use a lot of discovery methods as prescribed.
-I don’t see a lot of my peers doing so either, particularly as they develop further in their career.
+This might be a bit of a designer-sin to admit (but I kind of doubt it): I rarely use discovery frameworks as prescribed.
+I don’t see a lot of my peers doing so either, particularly over time.
 It’s a bit like “Who’s Line is it Anyway?” - All frameworks are made up, and the points don’t matter.

-When a designer is first learning how to break down problems and set a direction, they should try their best to follow design discovery methods quite closely so they can understand the value of them and how to use them effectively.
+When a designer is first learning how to break down problems and set a direction, I do believe strongly that they should try their best to follow design discovery methods as closely as they can so they can begin to break down the value of them and how to use them effectively.
 But after a certain point, no one’s grading you on your ability to follow the rules.
 What’s important is creating an outcome that has an impact.

 All that being said, I initially tried my best to fit with the prescribed framework as popularly defined:

 I didn’t like what was emerging at this point.
-A service blueprint can be effective at communicating how the business touchpoints relate to the customer experience, but I was struggling to fit in the relationship of our customers and their clients in a way that was easy to understand.
-Plus the terminology generally used (backstage, front stage, line of visibility) didn’t resonate with me, and I wanted it to be more self-explanatory for my team.
+A service blueprint can be effective at communicating how the business touch points relate to the customer experience, but I was struggling to fit in the relationship of our customers and their clients in a way that was easy to understand.
+Plus the terminology generally used (backstage, front stage, line of visibility) didn’t resonate with me, and I wanted it to be more self-explanatory to my team.

 At this point, there might be a service designer out there more well versed in this type of methodology that is screaming at me because I don’t understand how to use these tools the right way.
-Totally get it, likely true!
+Likely true!
 This is just an attempt to articulate how I get the output I need to make decisions, not to prescribe it as a hot take that others need to follow.

 Bending the framework